One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

 Plan to give your body at least 1-2 hours for a light pre-race breakfast or snack.
 If you don’t have much time, choose a light breakfast with simple carbohydrates to ensure the food is digested in time.

-Otherwise, not only will you have food sloshing around in your stomach, but you also won’t be able to reap the benefits in terms of energy and blood glucose from the food you ate for your run.
+Otherwise, not only will you have food sloshing around in your stomach, but you also won’t be able to reap the benefits of energy and blood glucose from the food you ate for your run.

 #3: Pre-Race Breakfast Macronutrients